iOS Dependency Managers — SwiftPM, CocoaPods, and Carthage in 2026

-Dependency managers simplify and standardize the process of fetching third-party code and incorporating it into your project.
-Without this tool, you’d do this by manually copying source code files, dropping in pre-compiled binaries or using a mechanism like Git submodules.
+Dependency managers simplify and standardize fetching third-party code into your project.
+Without one, you’d manually copy sources, drop in pre-compiled binaries, or use Git submodules.

 Dependency Management